Skip to Content

 Good for:

-According to Tools First, the rip hammer is the claw hammer’s big brother and is used to dig holes or tear apart various objects and materials.
+According to Tools First, the rip hammer is the claw hammer’s big brother, who is used to dig holes or tear apart various objects and materials.

 Usually, the claw end is straight instead of curved.
 For rockhounding purposes, it can be used to break fairly tough materials and pull up stakes or other objects stuck deep in the ground.